Skip to main content

 6. Explain the culture and values of the company

-Your company culture checklist may include:
+Your culture checklist may include:

 • Mission statement